yarko/scrapedoc/source/overview.rst

              For one thing, to change the view of the data (the order of way the data is populated into columns, the number and contents of tables) one would need to re-scrape the source.
-             A better choice would have been saving variables in an intermediate form, such as JSON.
+             This is why you have a choice of saving variables as JSON or YAML also.
-             Then, you could rebuild, re-shape your tables from your stored data source.
+             Then, you could rebuild, re-shape your tables from your saved data source.
-             This may be a worthy modification for a future version.